Tanmayjihuma/RobloxSkill/scripts/Readme.md

 end
 ```

 ### 3. Leaderstat Data (Ordered Data)
-Data that needs to be displayed on a Global Leaderboard (like Wins or Highest Streak) cannot be stored in a normal table.
+Data that needs to be displayed on a Global Leaderboard (like Wins or Highest Streak, Cash) cannot be stored in a normal table.
 It must be saved as standalone numbers using `OrdinaryDataService` (a wrapper for `OrderedDataStore`).
 These numbers are loaded and assigned directly to the `ValueBase` objects inside the player's `leaderstats` folder.

 ### The Lifecycle Control (ServerInit Process)
 1. **Initialization:** `ServerInit` loads all 3 data types from the DataStores.